vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 18.4 Sequence command readers

 Command code should resemble a driver interpreter.
-Capcom SNES demonstrates the semantic form: an opcode profile and decode switch turn bytes into typed commands, then one execution switch updates driver state and emits performance events.
+Capcom SNES demonstrates the semantic form: each opcode-profile entry places source decoding beside playback behavior.
+The profile replaces separate metadata, operand, flow, and execution switches.
 NDS, Akao, Akao SNES, and Konami SNES still use normal cursor switches through the legacy adapter.

 That is a good match for format developers’ mental model.
 It avoids requiring every command to be represented as a separate class or visitor.